UCLA rallies to beat Michigan in 12 innings

+LOS ANGELES (AP) — Top-seeded UCLA remains alive in the NCAA Baseball Tournament after outlasting Michigan in one of the crazier super regional games in recent memory.

-LOS ANGELES (AP) — Kevin Kendall’s one-out double in the 12th inning scored Jake Moberg with the go-ahead run and national top seed UCLA forced a deciding game in the NCAA Baseball Tourmanet’s Los Angeles super regional with a 5-4 victory over Michigan.
+Kevin Kendall’s one-out double in the 12th inning scored Jake Moberg with the go-ahead run as the Bruins forced a deciding game in the super regional with a 5-4 victory over the Wolverines.

+“Whatever you wanted in that game was there,” UCLA coach John Savage said.
+“Our backs were against the wall being the visitor and we were literally one pitch from our season being over.”

 Moberg, who came on as a pinch-hitter, reached on a fielding error by pitcher Walker Cleveland (4-3) to lead off the inning and scored on Kendall’s double to right-center.

 Holden Powell (4-3), who is the Bruins’ closer, worked a career high five innings and allowed a run on two hits with five strikeouts.
+The sophomore right-hander said he would be available on Sunday though if needed.

+“I was confident in my pitch ability.
+I was using the energy my team was giving you and trying to get outs,” Powell said.

 Cleveland worked two innings and gave up an unearned run and one hit.
 Michigan had five errors which all happened after the eighth inning.

+“It was frustrating and one of those games that never quite materialized,” Michigan coach Erik Bakich said.
+“We did what we could but the defensive miscues and free passes (10 walks) ended up being too much.
+We get an opportunity go out tomorrow and they will be champing at the bit and ready to go.”

 Michael Toglia, who was the 23rd overall pick by the Colorado Rockies in this week’s MLB draft, drove in two runs and Jeremy Ydens — an eighth-round pick by the Washington Nationals — had two hits.